Microck/cinco/README.md

   </a>
 </p>

-<p align="center">a multi-server discord bot that manages shop websites using github gist as a backend. supports real-time sync, schema auto-detection, and encrypted token storage.</p>
+<p align="center">a multi-server discord bot that manages shop websites using github gist as a backend. supports real-time sync and encrypted token storage.</p>

 <p align="center">
   <a href="LICENSE"><img alt="license" src="https://img.shields.io/badge/license-MIT-green.svg" /></a>